Logging console for collecting Loudness and TruePeak data of various TM7, TMR7, and TM9 units of the TouchMonitor series

 The first version of the Loudness Quality Logger is a program for Windows® OS based PC’s.
 It provides logging of timecode or realtime based loudness and TruePeak data from TouchMonitor TM7, TMR7, and TM9 series with Loudness licence and Logging Data Server licence option SW20014 activated.
 The Logging instrument available with the licence has to run in IP mode.
 A maximum of two audiogroups per unit can be set to provide data to be collected by the LQL.
 Main and secondary limits may be applied and can be used to generate various alarms to indicate and to log the exceeding of limits set by legal or in-house regulations for example.
 All status information of the device is stored with the logged data.

-To registered users the LQL – Loudness Quality Logger PC software is available free of charge for download at members area.
+For TM7, TMR7, or TM9 users, the LQL – Loudness Quality Logger PC software is available free of charge at our download area.
 For connecting data via network, each TouchMonitor requires a Logging Data Server licence SW20014 to be activated.

 - Logging console for Windows® OS based PC's

 - Timecode or realtime based collection of Loudness and TruePeak data of various TM7, TMR7, or TM9 units

 - A maximum of two audio groups with Logging instrument on each device can be connected (precondition: licence SW20014 is activated)

 - Data collection via IP connection or from external USB memory devices